snordgren/fjord/README.md

 Fjord is a strict programming language that compiles to JavaScript.

 ## Features
-Values marked `x` are implemented, `*` are in progress, and empty brackets represent a desired feature that is not yet supported by the compiler.

  * [x] Unique and shared values, allowing for mutation in pure code.
  * [x] JavaScript interop via `.d.fj`-definition files, a human-readable format using the same type notation as Fjord to specify the types of values.